Use case

 Low commercial trust in large-scale applications

-Require regular replacement and manage airflow resistance
+Requires regular filter replacement and airflow resistance consumes a lot of energy.